Canker Sores On Your Tongue: Treatment & Causes

 1. Keep The Area Clean

 The last thing you want is for an open wound to get infected.
-Since having an aphthous ulcer on your tongue makes you prone to a bacterial infection, you need to make sure you’re cleaning your mouth of bacterial plaque and food debris throughout the day.
+Since having canker sores on your tongue makes you prone to a bacterial infection, you need to make sure you’re cleaning your mouth of bacterial plaque and food debris throughout the day.
 Brush, floss, and rinse regularly when possible.

 2. Avoid Irritating The Ulcer